-You can also choose to render only a portion of what's displayed in the viewport, by either setting the rendering procedure to Crop or by selecting the Render Region tool in the Render panel.
+You can also choose to render only a portion of what's displayed in the viewport, by either setting the rendering procedure to Crop or by selecting the Region tool in the Render panel.
 AutoCAD will then prompt you to select the opposite corners of a window.
 Any objects within that region are rendered; everything outside the region is ignored.
-When rendering a region, the rendering only displays in the viewport, not the Render window.
+When rendering a cropped region, the rendering only displays in the viewport.